 So where then does betting gods fit in?

-I have had the chance to review three betting gods services in depth.
-A horse racing lay bet service called Cudsworth’s lays (review here).
+I have had the chance to review several betting gods services in depth.
+A horse racing lay bet service called Cudsworth’s lays.
 This service really struggled during my review and is now no longer part of the Betting Gods stable.

 The Football Guru (review here) a tipster which unsurprisingly focuses on the football markets.
 This service is showing a long term profit of over £3000 betting at £10 a point since December 2015.
 The Football Guru performed well during our review although one negative aspect to report was the inclusion of the Bet365 inplay offer in their results.

-A service that have I have used for over a year now is Quentin Franks Racing (review here).
+A service that have I have used and had success with is Quentin Franks Racing (review here).
 This is a service that had a really stellar track record of producing profit month after month.
-However 2017 has been a tough year for Quentin Franks and it has suffered a dip in form and profits.
+It had tough year in 2017 but has shown to be profitable long term.

 Over the past few years of running this site.
 I have had a few emails exchanges with people regarding betting gods.
 Where both the negative and positives of this tipster network have been discussed.
 Here are some of the main points that have come up.